South Shore Bar Pizza Recipe

 Stand Mixer – for mixing batches of dough, the Kitchenaid seams to be the industry standard for home cooks

-Bluetooth Speaker – For playing Dream Theater, Van Halen or Italian Cooking Playlists on Spotify.
+Bluetooth Speaker – For cooking music.
 I also like this one.

 Fresh mozzarella cheddar pepperoni laced edges bar pizza